 I did end up meeting Glory’s toddler, thanks to neighborhood folks launching firecrackers like it was July Fourth.
 Just like Brooklyn.
 He wasn’t awake for long, falling asleep nuzzled in his mother’s arms, disinterested in the gift bag I’d bought him.
 We chatted a bit more before I had to throw in the towel.
 It had been a long day and I had another one coming up.

 Back at the hotel, I checked on the status of a friend who would be driving up from Virginia to join me for a comedy show Saturday night and the National Museum of African American History & Culture if I could get tickets.
 I planned the trip last minute, not knowing timed entry tickets need to be requested at least a month in advance.
 The sliver of hope: day-of tickets released at 8:15 am.

 Before dozing off while watching the first episode of the docuseries We Need to Talk About Cosby, I set my alarm for 7:45 am.
-I’d been to NMAAHC years before, but hadn’t finished all floors.
-I’d been waiting over two years to return.
+I’d been to NMAAHC years before but hadn’t finished all floors.
+I’d been waiting for over two years to return.
 Though my birthday day was ending, I hoped the universe would grant me another gift.

 Stay tuned for Day 3 of my Birthday weekend in DC.
 What will the universe grant me?

 If you missed it, catch up on Day 1 in DC, and how I got catfished by a hotel.